craftcms/cms/docs/dev/headless.md

 ## REST API

-Watch Nate Iler’s [How to Create a Full REST API](http://dotall.com/sessions/how-to-create-a-full-rest-api-with-craft-3) presentation from from Dot All 2018 for an in-depth look at how to create a REST API with Craft.
+Watch Nate Iler’s [How to Create a Full REST API](http://dotall.com/sessions/how-to-create-a-full-rest-api-with-craft-3) presentation from Dot All 2017 for an in-depth look at how to create a REST API with Craft.

 ## Something Custom